We report on the harrowing story of child abuse of young children at a North Somerset School

 More than 30,000 indecent photographs were found by the police.

-The child abuse offences were committed between September 2006 and December 2010, only ceasing when Leat was arrested.
+The child abuse offences only ceased when Leat was arrested.

 North Somerset Safeguarding Children Board commissioned a serious case review which found that the incidents in the school management report included indecent touching, inappropriate lesson content and over-familiarity with children.

 Leat’s colleagues advised him that his behaviour was inappropriate and warned him of the risk that he could be accused of professional misconduct.

 The child abuse perpetrated by the teacher included taking photographs of pupils on a mobile phone, and kissing and cuddling the children.